What is Vietnamese Coffee ?

 7: King Coffee

-The brand King Coffee, founded by Le Hoang Diep Thao, is another Vietnamese coffee brand known for its focus on quality and innovation.
+Le Hoang Diep Thao founded King Coffee, a local brand known for its strong focus on quality and innovation.
 With a philosophy centred on providing a unique coffee experience, the brand has expanded internationally.
 King Coffee brand offers a wide range of products, including instant coffee, roasted beans, milk tea, and gift sets, sharing Vietnamese coffee culture with a global audience.

 8: Cong Ca phe

-Cong Caphe is a popular Vietnamese coffee-house chain founded in 2007.
-Renowned for preserving Vietnam’s cultural heritage, its shops feature vintage decor that reflects the country’s history through photos and shades of the Vietnam war decorated around it’s shop.
+Cong Caphe is a popular coffee-house chain started in 2007.
+Renowned for preserving Vietnam’s war theme in their coffee-shops across the country, its shops feature vintage decor that reflects the country’s history through photos and shades of the Vietnam war decorated around it’s shop.
 The menu includes traditional Vietnamese coffee, coconut iced coffee, and a selection of Vietnamese snacks and desserts, offering a unique and nostalgic coffee experience.

 9: Vietnam Coffee Republic

-The brand Vietnam Coffee Republic was founded by Phong Lam, is a standout brand in the growing Vietnamese coffee.
+Phong Lam founded the brand Coffee Republic, which stands out in the growing local coffee scene.
 Committed to connecting consumers with Vietnam’s rich coffee heritage, the brand offers exceptional coffee that reflects the essence of Vietnamese identity.
 In addition to ground coffee, it provides ready-to-drink options and coffee classes, promoting appreciation of Vietnamese coffee culture and its unique terroir.

 10: Long thanh Coffee